wezerg/interview_oosta/README.md

 ## Commands
 - `npm run start` : Run the app in development mode
-- `npm run test` : Run the app in development mode
+- `npm run test` : Run test for the app
 - `npm run build` : Build the app for production